Package Leaflet: Information for the User

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, think you may be pregnant or intend to become pregnant, consult your doctor before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor before using this medicine.

 Pregnancy:

 Tirodril is excreted in breast milk, so there is a risk of hypothyroidism in the baby.
-Breastfeeding is possible during treatment with Tirodril, although only low doses of up to 10 mg per day can be used without additional administration of thyroid hormones.
+Breastfeeding is possible during treatment with Tirodril, but only low doses of up to 10 mg per day can be used without additional administration of thyroid hormones.

-Driving and operating machinery
+Driving and using machines

-Adults and adolescents (12 to 17 years):The initial dose of Tirodril is 15 mg (1 and a half tablets) in case of moderate hyperthyroidism, 30-40 mg (3-4 tablets) in moderate to severe hyperthyroidism, or 60 mg (6 tablets) in severe hyperthyroidism.
-Treatment will be carried out in divided doses and at intervals of 6-8 hours orally until thyroid hormones normalize.
-At this time, the dose is gradually reduced to reach a maintenance dose of 5-15 mg per day.
+Adults and adolescents (12 to 17 years): the initial dose of Tirodril is 15 mg (1 and a half tablets) in case of moderate hyperthyroidism, 30-40 mg (3-4 tablets) in moderate to severe hyperthyroidism or 60 mg (6 tablets) in severe hyperthyroidism.
+Treatment will be done in fractionated doses and at intervals of 6-8 hours orally until thyroid hormones are normalized.
+At this time, the dose will be gradually reduced to a maintenance dose of 5-15 mg per day.

-Acute worsening of hyperthyroidism symptoms (thyrotoxic crisis or thyroid storm):
+Sudden worsening of hyperthyroidism symptoms (thyrotoxic crisis or thyroid storm):

-Adults: The initial dose is 30 mg (3 tablets) followed by 30 mg every 4-6 hours.
+Adults: the initial dose is 30 mg (3 tablets) followed by 30 mg every 4-6 hours.

 Treatment prior to thyroid surgery in patients with hyperthyroidism: